denten-books/plain-text/3-format.md

 structure of interpretation.
 The seemingly innocuous control and formatting layer contains the essence of machine control.
 Long a marginal concept in literary theory, formatting is therefore central to the contemporary practice of computational poetics.
-Far from mere inconsequential embellishment, formats govern the interface between meaning and matter, thought and page.
-They have the capability to embellish, obscure, censor, sanction, discipline, and control.
+More than embellishment, formats govern the interface between meaning and matter, thought and page.
+Formats contain the capability of political control.
+Some prevent simple copy and paste operations.
+Others are used to censor and surveil.

 <!-- notes -->
 <!-- notes -->